pwldp/meteor-accounts-profile-fields/README.md

 ## Requirements

-meteor-accounts-profile-fields needs to be installed with accounts-password package.
+meteor-accounts-profile-fields needs to be installed with accounts-base package.

 So, at first you need to install it by:
-`meteor add accounts-password`
+`meteor add accounts-base`